Painting: How The Light Gets In, a landscape from my mind.

 Thank you all for enabling my life in art.
-As an artist the actual process of creating art is a realization of living relationships, of all sorts, rather than conscious contributions to artistic markets or academic nostalgia.
-I basically make visual art of viewpoint relations, the real deal, my life.
+As an artist the actual process of creating art is the realization of living relationships, of all sorts, rather than conscious contributions to artistic markets, or to academic nostalgia.
+In hindsight I have come to understand that I make visual art of viewpoint relations, the real deal, the best of my life living among others, all reduced to its essence.
 My art is the mediation of such magic moments.
-For me, the magic of art leaps across my times like recognition crossing metaphors, and as I present these to you, it is my fondest hope that they will also contribute some well-being to your life's relationships.
+As I present these to you, it is my fondest hope that they will also contribute some well-being to your life's relationships.

 A Summarized Biography